-IABEL DESC RIPHO N Name This field displays the identifying name of this certificate.
-You can use up to 31 alphanumeric and ;' \sim !@#\$%^&()+[]{}',.=- characters.
-Certification Path This field displays for a certificate, not a certification request.
-Click the Refiesh button to have this read-only text box display the hierarchy of certification authorities that validate the certificate (and the certificate itself).
-If the issuing certification authority is one that you have imported as a trusted certification authority, it may be the only certification authority in the list (along with the certificate itself).
-If the certificate is a self-signed certificate, the certificate itself is the only one in the list.
-The Zyxel Device does not trust the certificate and displays "Not trusted" in this field if any certificate on the path has expired or been revoked.
-Refresh Click Re fie sh to display the certification path.
-Certificate Information These read-only fields display detailed information about the certificate. Туре This field displays general information about the certificate.
+ABEL DESC RIPTIO N Name This field displays the identifying name of this certificate.
+You can use up to 31 alphanumeric and ;'~!@#\$%^&{)+[]{}',.=- characters.
+Certification Path This field displays fo r a certificate, not a certification request. utton to have this read-only text box display the hierarchy of certification authorities that cate (and the certificate itself). only certification a certificate itself is the cation authority is one that you have imported as a trusted certification authority, it may be the uthority in the list (along with the certificate itself).
+If the certificate is a self-signed certificate, the ne only one in the list.
+The Zyxel Device does not trust the certificate and displays "Not trusted" in ficate on the path has expired or been revoked.
+Refresh Click Refiresh to display the certification path.
+Certificate Informa tion These read-only fie lds display detailed information about the certificate. Туре This field displays general information about the certificate.
 CA-signed means that a Certification Authority signed the certificate.
-Self-signed means that the certificate's owner signed the certificate (not a certification authority).
-"X.509" means that this certificate was created and signed according to the ITU-T X.509 recommendation that defines the formats for public-key certificates.
+Self-signed means that the certificate's owne signed the certificate (not a certification authority).
+"X.509" means that this certificate was created and signed according to the ITU-T X.509 recommendation that defines the formation for public-key certificates.
 Version This field displays the X.509 version number.
 Serial Number This field displays the certificate's identification number given by the certification authority or generated by the Zyxel Device.
 Subject This field displays information that identifies the owner of the certificate, such as Common Name (CN), Organizational Unit (OU), Organization (O), State (ST), and Country (C).
-Issuer This field displays identifying information about the certificate's issuing certification authority, such as Common Name, Organizational Unit, Organization and Country.
+Issuer This field displays identifying information about the certificate's issuing certification authority such as Common Name, Organizational Unit, Organization and Country.
 With self-signed certificates, this is the same as the Subject Name field. "none" displays for a certification request.
 Signature Algorithm This field displays the type of algorithm that was used to sign the certificate.
 Valid From This field displays the date that the certificate becomes applicable. "none" displays for a certification request.
 Valid To This field displays the date that the certificate expires.
-The text displays in red and includes an Expired! message if the certificate has expired. "none" displays for a certification request.
-Key Algorithm This field displays the type of algorithm that was used to generate the certificate's key pair (the Zyxel Device uses RSA encryption) and the length of the key set in bits (1024 bits for example).
+The text displays in red and an Expired! message if the certificate has expired. "none" displays for a certificat request.
+Key Algorithm This field displays the type of algorithm that was used to generate the certificate's (the Zyxel Device uses RSA encryption) and the length of the key set in bits (1024 bit example).
 Subject Alternative Name This field displays the certificate owner's IP address (IP), domain name (DNS) or e-mail address (EMAIL).
 Key Usage This field displays for what functions the certificate's key can be used.
 For example, "DigitalSignature" means that the key can be used to sign certificates and "KeyEncipherment" means that the key can be used to encrypt text.
 Extended Key Usage This field displays for what EKU (Extended Key Usage) functions the certificate's key can be used.
-Basic Constraint This field displays general information about the certificate.
-For example, Subject Type=CA means that this is a certification authority's certificate and "Path Length Constraint=1" means that there can only be one certification authority in the certificate's path.
-This field does not display for a certification request.

-Table 76 Configuration > Object > Certificate > My Certificates > Edit
+Table 78 Configuration > Object > Certificate > My Certificates > Edit